tonetheman/js13k_2022/readme.md

 - NICETOHAVE: need a 3rd bad guy that shoots in a curved way?
     - this bad will be colored differently

-- BUG: need bads to come out slower
+- DONE: BUG: need bads to come out slower

-- MUST: need bad guys to explode if hit
+- DONE: MUST: need bad guys to explode if hit

 - DONE: MUST: need sound still even just tiny bits
     - need a theme playing during other screens?